-- The specifications should stipulate that an erection procedure be prepared by the Contractor and submitted to the Employer before the start of erection and installation at site.
+- The specifications should stipulate that an erection procedure shall be prepared by the Contractor and submitted to the Employer before the start of erection and installation at site.
 This will allow the Employer to resolve any conflicts which may exist with other Contractors on the site.
-The procedures should contain full cross-referencing to turbine drawings and to location of measurement points; and should become a part of the operating and maintenance manual (TD section 2.5). - Erection tolerances, if specified, should follow national or industry standards or guidelines.

-- The procedures should incorporate the controls and monitoring of concreting around embedded parts, and limits for location of embedded parts which need to be verified and monitored by the Employer during concreting and grouting by others. - The procedures should take into account the requirements of the connected generator. - Requirements should be specified for measurement records to be made during alignment and installation, e.g. clearances, relative location and rotational test results.
+The procedures should contain cross-referencing to turbine drawings and to location of measuring points and should become a part of the Operating and maintenance manual TD section 2.5. - Erection tolerances, if specified, should follow National or industry standards or guidelines. - The procedures should incorporate the controls, monitoring and verification proposed by the Employer to limit distortion and/or movement of embedded parts and anchors during concreting and grouting by others. - The procedures take into account the requirements of the connected generator. - Requirements should be specified for measurement records to be made during alignment and installation; for example: clearances, relative location and rotational test results.